Space-based Automatic Dependent Surveillance-Broadcast (ADS-B)

-Implementation will occur in three phases for both Edmonton and Gander, starting on March 25, 2019.
+A three-phase implementation began in both Edmonton and Gander on March 25, 2019.

-- incorporate space-based ADS-B signals using a 5 Nautical Mile (NM) standard in airspace where there is already surveillance coverage and Very High Frequency (VHF) communication;
+- Phase 1: incorporated space-based ADS-B signals using a 5 Nautical Mile (NM) standard in airspace where there is already surveillance coverage and Very High Frequency (VHF) communication;

-- reduced separation of 5 NM between aircraft in airspace currently without surveillance coverage but with VHF communication; and
+- Phase 2: enabled a reduced separation of 5 NM between aircraft in airspace currently without surveillance coverage but with VHF communication; and

-- in October 2019, enable a reduced separation standard of 14 or 17 NM longitudinally and 15 or 19 NM laterally in non-VHF airspace, using Controller-Pilot Data Link Communication (CPDLC).
+- Phase 3: in October 2019, enabled a reduced separation standard of 14 or 17 NM longitudinally and 15 or 19 NM laterally in non-VHF airspace, using Controller-Pilot Data Link Communication (CPDLC).

-- incorporate space-based ADS-B signals for domestic airspace;
+- Phase 1: incorporated space-based ADS-B signals for domestic airspace;

-- incorporate space-based ADS-B signals for oceanic airspace and commence trial with NATS and Isavia for reduced longitudinal separations of 14 or 17 NM plus 5 NM opposite direction, using CPDLC for communication; and
+- Phase 2: incorporated space-based ADS-B signals for oceanic airspace and commence trial with NATS and Isavia for reduced longitudinal separations of 14 or 17 NM plus 5 NM opposite direction, using CPDLC for communication; and

-- in October 2019, enable a reduced lateral separation standard of 15 or 19 NM for Gander oceanic airspace.
+- Phase 3: in October 2019, enabled a reduced lateral separation standard of 15 or 19 NM for Gander oceanic airspace.